Someone says your site isn't loading. You open it on your phone — and it works. So is it down or not?

 Use a tool that checks your site from multiple locations on the internet, not from your own network:

 - Uptime monitoring services — They ping your URL from several regions and report up/down and response time.
+(See our comparison of free uptime monitoring tools if you don't have one yet, or the free uptime monitor overview.)

 - "Is it down?" style sites — Public pages that test a URL from their servers (e.g. isitdownrightnow.com, downforeveryoneorjustme.com).